Sethblash59/Sethblash59/README.md

 </h1>

 <br>
 👨‍💻 About Me

 🔭 I’m currently working on a rogue like video game

 💬 Ask me about anything related to web development.

-📫 How to reach me: [axel.bedu.pro@gmail.com](mailto:axel.bedu.pro@gmail.com)
+📫 How to reach me : [axel.bedu.pro@gmail.com](mailto:axel.bedu.pro@gmail.com)

-😄 Fun fact: I love to draw to
+😄 Fact about me : I love to draw to

 <br>